The Louvre Aulos

 Click here to listen to the sound of a detailed replica of the Louvre aulos, played by Callum Armstrong in 2017 (Ashmolean Museum, Oxford).

 These wooden pipes of unknown dating were probably produced in Graeco-Roman Egypt, but their design reflects a harmonic model that was firmly established in the 4th century BC.
 Classical poets including Euripides often described such instruments as ‘Lybian lōtos’ (Eur.
 Tr.
 544, Hel.
-170, IA 1036), referring to a particular type of African wood that was employed to produce these instrument as an alternative to ivory or bone (see also the Elgin aulos).
+170, IA 1036), referring to a particular type of African wood that was employed to produce these instrument as an alternative to ivory or bone.

 These pipes are preserved in their entirety—a fortunate coincidence that provides us with a solid starting point for 3D modelling, as well as acoustic and harmonic analyses.

-As I will show in forthcoming publications, the basic scales played by the Louvre aulos played well-known Greek tunings that correspond to the Phrygian and Hypophrygian keys.
+As I will show in a forthcoming book, the scales produced by Louvre aulos correspond to the Phrygian and Hypophrygian keys.

-In Classical times, these keys were used in their standard variety based on mésē G M, and corrsepond to the basic tuning employed in Athenaeus' Paean.
-This piece is discussed in detail in Lynch 2022b.
+In Classical times, these keys were used in their standard variety based on mésē G M, and corrsepond to the basic tuning employed in Athenaeus' Paean (Lynch 2022b).

 The Louvre aulos in its Classical setting — Phrygian and Hypophrygian (Lynch 2022c)

-In Imperial times, Aristoxenus’ ‘lower’ Phrygian key, based on mésē F# O, was by contrast prevalent, in keeping with the general shift from the Classical Dorian-based system to the Imperial, Hypolydian-based system discussed in Lynch 2023a.
+In Imperial times, Aristoxenus’ ‘lower’ Phrygian key, based on mésē F# O, replaced the Classical Phrygian key, in keeping with the general shift from the Classical Dorian-based system to the Imperial, Hypolydian-based system discussed in Lynch 2023a.

 In both settings, the top note of both pipes represents their conjunct nḗte and the fourth hole from the top their mésē.